hnavilur/webex-contact-center-flows/dialogflow-cx-voice-template/README.md

 ### Pre-requisites

-- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Webex Contact Center Management Portal.
+- Create Entry Point, Queue, Teams, and Entry Point Mapping from the Control Hub settings page for Webex Contact Center.
 - Set up the Google DialogFlow CX virtual agent and configure necessary webhook integrations.
 - Ensure that you have uploaded any static audio files required for the prompts.